Careers Education, Information, Advice and Guidance

 Parents / Carers

-At Copthall School, we work closely with parents and carers to support their daughter in their education and future career plans.
-Parents and carers of Year 11 and 12 students are invited to attend their daughter’s careers guidance interview.
+At Copthall School, we work closely with parents and carers to support their child in their education and future career plans.
+Parents and carers of Year 11 and 12 students are invited to attend their child's careers guidance interview.
 The Careers Leader also holds careers workshops during Transition and Parents evenings to inform parents of the careers programme at Copthall and Post 16-18 options.

 We offer work experience for all Year 12 students for a week in June.
 If you / your employer are able to support us with a work experience placement, please contact the Careers Leader at the school.

-Parents and carers are always welcome to contact the school Careers Leader Mrs P Manuelpillai: email@example.com – Telephone: 0208 959 1937 with any queries regarding Careers education.
+Parents and carers are always welcome to contact the school Careers Leader Mrs P Manuelpillai: firstname.lastname@example.org – Telephone: 0208 959 1937 with any queries regarding Careers Education, Information, Advice and Guidance offered at Copthall School.

 Copthall is providing (Year 11-13 now and Year 7-10 from August) all students a Unifrog login as part of our careers programme.
 This helps students to learn about the world of work, identify skills, record and reflect on careers activities taken part in, information on online courses to enhance their higher education/Apprenticeship application or to develop interest in particular topics, the various career options available and the training that they will need to get onto the right path.
 The platform is also used to help with higher education, college, apprenticeship and training applications.
 Please click here to access Unifrog.
 Year 11-13 have access now and Year 7-11 will have access from August.